Lump on woman's face turns out to be parasitic worm

 But Kartashev had seen "at least 10 patients with the same presentation before," and the migrating form can be "extremely confusing," he said.

-The parasitic worm is normally found in dogs and other carnivores, entering the body as a larvae through a mosquito bite, according to the US Centers for Disease Control and Prevention.
+The parasitic worm is normally found in dogs and other carnivores, entering the body as a larva through a mosquito bite, according to the US Centers for Disease Control and Prevention.
 Humans may become "accidental hosts," the agency says.

+"It is rare for it to cause disease in humans," Dr. Jorgen Kurtzhals, professor at University of Copenhagen and Copenhagen University Hospital and president of the World Federation of Parasitologists, told CNN in an email.
+Kurtzhals was not involved in the care of this patient but has previously co-authored a case in which one of these worms was removed through eye surgery.

 In their adult form, they can be as long as 170 millimeters and live for five to 10 years, according to CDC.
 Cases have been reported around the globe, particularly in parts of Europe, Asia and Africa.